wzkariampuzha/SurgUI/README.md

 For annotating the start and end of segments, first click File then "Add Rating Panel" then select the `RatingsPanel-Anatomy.txt` file.
 Then click File, "Add Timestamp Panel", select `TimeStampPanel-ObstructedViews.txt`.
 Then click File and find and open a video.
 For each video that is playing, a folder with the same name is created in “outputs” directory.

 #### Rating System:
-Every time you see a new segment of anatomy, mark the start time, play through until you see a new segment, mark the start time
+Every time you see a new anatomical segment, mark the start time, play through *until you can identify that you are no longer in the same anatomical segment*, mark the end time, then click a rating:
-We have a rating system of
 - 1: No significant secretions
 - 2: Secretions that don't impeded visualization
 - 3: Secretions that impede visualization, but don't completely block your view
 - 4: Secretions that completely block your view, making it difficult to get a good assessment
 - 5: Nothing, do not use this rating

-Every other segment, take a screenshot and mark out secretions that
+Every other segment, take a screenshot and then use the labelme software to draw out secretions that obscure the lens.

 #### Obstructed Views:
 - Use this time stamp panel to mark any time points where the view is so obscured that you cannot ascertain which anatomical structure is being visualized.
-- The anatomical segment i
+- Use this even when you know that you are in an anatomical segment (because the camera has not moved), but you could not tell which segment you are in solely from the frame.

 #### Saved Annotations
 The saved images and the .json files from labelme annotations are stored in `images` folder for each video.